Melissa Ruth (Ager) Wilkinson - Farmville

 Melissa Ruth Wilkinson passed away peacefully at home surrounded by her loved ones on Aug.
 1. Melissa was born in Tacoma, Washington on Aug.
 4, 1973, to Ed Ager and Carolyn Parker.

-A current resident of Baker City, Oregon, Melissa is survived by her husband, Rob; children, Drew, Erin, Tatiana, Zack and Jordan; parents, Ed (Debra) Ager and Carolyn (Bill) Parker; siblings, Betty (Gary) Ramsey, Teresa (Jeff) Vaughn, Darwin Flitton, Dewayne Ager, Brian (Crystal) Ager, Jack Parker and special sister, Debbie (Rodney) Briggs.
+A current resident of Baker City, Oregon, Melissa is survived by her husband, Rob; children, Drew, Erin, Tatiana, Zack and Jordan; parents, Ed (Debra) Ager and Carolyn (Bill) Parker; siblings, Betty (Gary) Ramsey, Teresa (Jeff) Vaughn, Darwin Flitton, Robert Ager, Brian (Crystal) Ager, Jack Parker and special sister, Debbie (Rodney) Briggs.
 She is also survived by many nieces, nephews, cousins and friends.

 On Aug.7, at 1 p.m. there will be a celebration of life at the Baker City Church of the Nazarene with Pastor Troy Teeter officiating the service.